-One CCL’s facilitator in the CFD program, shared the story of a Carrefour executive from Argentina who went through the program.
+One of our facilitators in the CFD program shared the story of a Carrefour executive from Argentina who went through the program.
 During a follow-up call with her, he described the impact of making one small change in his behavior.

 “I just introduced one very small behavioral change, but it’s amazing the impact this is having on my team,” he told her. “[Now], the first thing I always do is try to ask a question.
 I always start that conversation with a question.”